 The napped surface of the suede collects dust and dirt easily and makes it look dirty.

 Suede is not generally a waterproof material.
+It may become heavier, darker and less soft when exposed to water.
 It has to be treated to make it more water-resistant.

 Differences between Suede and Nubuck